Why was the PROSKILAB review created?

 From the outset, we decided that the review would refuse any commercial or advertising relationship with the brands in order to preserve our editorial freedom.
 Some brands also expressed this same desire.

-Were a little rigid in our thinking on the subject.
-We dont accept any kind of advantage from the brands.
+We're a little rigid in our thinking on the subject.
+We don't gain anything whatsover from the brands.
 I buy my skis like any other consumer.

 Are some brands better than others?